b4n/clawsmail-password-decrypter/README.md

 Note that DES requires a key.
 By default ClawsMail uses `passkey0` as the key, but this can be changed at build time.
 The tool uses this as the default, but supports the `-k <key>` switch if you need to use another one.

+To decrypt passwords from a FreeBSD installation, use the `--freebsd` option, which is an alias of the `--mode=ECB` option.

 C tool